I'm sure that somewhere, on some message board or maybe even in the archives of this very website, you can find my 2014 roster predictions.

 Quick definition: "shuttler" in the diamond means the wide midfield players.
 But it's not really fair to call them "wide midfielders" because they spend more time tucked inside than than do outside, rarely provide width, and don't have a true attacking role.
 Their job is to aid in possession, fill gaps, and disrupt on defense.
 Jermaine Jones played as a shuttler in the diamond during the send-off series, while Ned Grabavoy and Gil fill that role for RSL.

 Gil will fill it here, as well, keeping up with the modified diamond (which I loved) which fielded one true shuttler and another, more attack-minded shuttler on the other side.
-Joya gets the nod as backup ahead of Alejandro Bedoya and a few others.
+Joya, who looked good with the U-20s but hasn't yet translated that against grown men, gets the nod as backup ahead of Alejandro Bedoya and a few others.

 It's worth noting that Bradley could - and maybe even should - play this role in 2018.
-Especially if Zelalem is awesome.
+Especially if Zelalem is awesome or if a true No. 10 emerges.

 Midfield Attackers: Julian Green (23), Harry Shipp (26), Darlington Nagbe (27)